Beacon-Heart/Heart_Beacon/README.md

 Use Case: Ecologically sustainable economic incentives coded into the programmable economy based on a tokenized economy, syntax symbol set lexicon library

+Use Case: DIGITAL GOLD — fool’s #gold?
+How will programmable money for the programmable economy be coded?

+Use Case: UTZ Universal Time Zone: A one world #currency needs a stochastically harmonized, synchronized Universal Time Zone UTZ / event bus

+NON-REPUDIATION: Cryptocurrency units of value events, transactions non-repudiation at any time – space, place in the future will be expected required and will be derived from a physical (photonic) light process.
+Physical is the opposite of abstract in light of SCOTUS Alice 2014 ruling #cryptocurrencies

 THESIS: All things internet, internet of programmable money are formed using:
 1. Time epochs created by oscillating quartz crystal based silicon chips
 2. Syntax used / not used as programming instructions during epoch time cycles